 MBA in Executive Management and Entrepreneurship

 The Master’s Degree program prepares students with the necessary skills and knowledge to understand, manage or create financial, business, and leadership careers on the upper level of management.
 The program provides the tools for business and leadership professionals to develop knowledge, attitudes, and skill sets that will equip them to perform effectively, ethically, and creatively in the corporate or entrepreneurial environment.
 Completion of this program requires about 11 months of study if the student takes two classes per Term.
 Max enrollment per course is 20 on campus students.
+Please note that CIAM's campus will be on Holiday Break from December 24th, 2016-January, 3rd, 2017.
+We will respond to your inquiries when we are back in the office

 Please note the following language proficiency scores are required for international students: